luis12pez/luis12pez/README.md

 ![Alternate Text](https://raw.githubusercontent.com/luis12pez/luis12pez/master/1stbanner.png)

+Petroleum Engineer (B Sc. and M Sc.) with over 5 years of experience in Energy industry, focused on the ⛽ Oil & Gas sector and 🌏 Geothermal exploitation.
+I have developed expertise in complete asset management 👨🏽‍💼, from exploratory campaings to Production and abandonment stages from the reservoir and well performance point of view .
+Skilled on day to day wells and reservoir survelliance 👁️.
+Analyzing fluid (🛢️ & 💧) production data, wells mechanical performance and reseroirs behaviour & petrophysical porperties.

 <!--
 **luis12pez/luis12pez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.